zhyr/markdownify-mcp/README.md

 # Markdownify MCP Server

+> Help!
+I need someone with a Windows computer to help me add support for Markdownify-MCP on Windows.
+PRs exist but I cannot test them.
+Email github@zach.dev if interested.

 ![markdownify mcp logo](logo.jpg)

 Markdownify is a Model Context Protocol (MCP) server that converts various file types and web content to Markdown format.
 It provides a set of tools to transform PDFs, images, audio files, web pages, and more into easily readable and shareable Markdown text.